 Response and tracking: Ably maintains a record of known security incidents that includes description, dates and times of relevant activities, and incident disposition.
 Suspected and confirmed security incidents are investigated by security, operations, or support personnel; and appropriate resolution steps are identified and documented.
 For any confirmed incidents, Ably will take appropriate steps to minimize product and Customer damage or unauthorized disclosure.

-Communication: If Ably becomes aware of unlawful access to Customer data stored within its products, Ably will: 1) As a member of the ICO in the UK, notify them and follow their guidelines in regards to procedure; 2) notify the affected Customers of the incident if permitted under applicable law; 3) provide a description of the steps Ably is taking to resolve the incident; and 4) provide status updates to the Customer contact, as Ably deems necessary.
+Communication: If Ably becomes aware of unlawful access to Personal Data stored within its systems under Ably’s control, Ably may: 1) as a member of the ICO, notify the ICO and follow ICO guidelines in regards to procedure; 2) notify the affected Customers and/or data subjects of the incident if required or permitted under applicable law; 3) provide a description of the steps Ably is taking to resolve the incident; and 4) provide status updates to the Customer contact, as Ably deems necessary.
 Notification(s) of incidents, if any, will be delivered to one or more of the Customer’s contacts in a form Ably selects, which may include via email or telephone.

 Infrastructure availability: The infrastructure providers use commercially reasonable efforts to ensure a minimum of 99.95% uptime.
 As Ably’s service is designed to be available across many regions simultaneously, the availability offered is much higher than the underlying infrastructure provider in any single region.
 The providers maintain a minimum of N+1 redundancy to power, network, and HVAC services.